uadmin/uadmin/docs/_build/html/_sources/api.rst.txt

 **uadmin.DEBUG**
 ^^^^^^^^^^^^^^^^
-DEBUG is the process of identifying and removing errors.
+DEBUG is the display tag under Trail.
+It is the process of identifying and removing errors.

 Syntax: